Learn how to blind bake a pie crust with this easy step-by-step tutorial. This simple technique is perfect for preventing soggy pie crusts!

 Next, you want to tear off a piece of parchment paper or aluminum foil and gently cover the bottom and sides of the dough.
 I find that parchment paper is easier to fit over the dough, but I’ve used both and either one works fine!

 Then, you’ll need to add some pie weights.
 The pie weights help to prevent the dough from shrinking in the oven, so it’s important to make sure you fully cover the bottom and sides of your dough with the weights.
-I keep a bag of dried beans in the pantry and use them any time I’m blind baking a pie crust.
-Another inexpensive option that works well is dried rice or you could use some ceramic pie weights.

 Once the pie weights are in the dish, you’ll pop the crust into the oven for about 15-16 minutes.